By proceeding with your booking you are deemed to have accepted the following terms and conditions for the hire of the hall. (see clause #21).

-The Village Hall reserves the right to cancel a hiring by written notice to the Hirer in the event of the Premises being required for use as a Polling Station for a Parliamentary or Local Government election or bye-election or referendum or if the Village Hall reasonably consider that:
+The Village Hall reserves the right to cancel a hiring by written notice to the Hirer in the event of a national emergency, or similar force majeur situation that requires the Premises to be closed, or of the Premises being required for use as a Polling Station for a Parliamentary or Local Government election or bye-election or referendum or if the Village Hall reasonably consider that:

 - such hiring may lead to a breach of the licensing conditions, or other legal or statutory requirements, or